-It's easy to get carried away by fast breaking news.
+It’s easy to get carried away by fast breaking news.
 And to convince your colleagues, sometimes a dose of enthusiasm is needed.
-So don't send out news jackets without someone judging your messages (and visuals) with the gaze of a neutral outsider.
-You want to avoid being ridiculed ("the ridicule factor"), but also being accused of using tragic events for marketing purposes.
+But don’t get carried away and send out newsjacks without someone judging your messages (and visuals) with the gaze of a neutral outsider.
+You want to avoid being ridiculed, but also being accused of using tragic events for marketing purposes.

 This happened to 3 Suisses when it reacted to the terrorist attack on Charlie Hebdo: it made a visual pun on “Je Suis Charlie”/”Je 3Suisses Charlie”.
 The reactions were very intense, as you might expect.

 Newsjacking is a delicate art – sometimes it’s better to let a train pass than to try to jump on it.
 Don’t be afraid to abort a newsjacking action if it feels off.

 Because the turnaround time for newsjacking is so short (about 1 to 3 hours maximum), you put pressure on your own organisation: you want to have something approved outside the usual processes and turnaround times.

 In addition, you may have to obtain permission from the C-level or management level if you want to take certain positions in the communication.
 It is not uncommon for organizations to start pushing back or doubting.
 Moreover, you can put yourself in a difficult position if your reaction does not have the desired effect (or unwanted effects).